tomaskala/server-config/README.md

 ## Security hardening

 The goal of this section is twofold.

 First, WireGuard is set up as a secure way to access the server.
 This includes hiding the SSH server behind it.

-Second, the support for tunneling all traffic from a client through the server.
+Second, the support for tunneling all client traffic through the server is implemented.
 This involves making sure that there are no DNS leaks.
 As such, Unbound is set up as a local DNS resolver and configured to be used by all WireGuard peers connected to the server.

+In addition, unbound is configured with blocklists to make the internet a less shitty place.

 ### WireGuard setup